aurorax-space/idl-aurorax/README.md

 Installation can be done two different ways: 1) using the `ipm` command (recommended), or 2) manually adding the files to your IDL path.

-You can view all previous versions by browsing the AuroraX data tree [here](https://data.aurorax.space/data/software/idl-aurorax).
+You can view all previous releases [here](https://github.com/aurorax-space/idl-aurorax/releases).

 ### Using ipm (recommended)